knobs-dials/unicode-tool/font/README.md

 ## Purpose

-These scripts support the glyph-example image montages, and "fonts supporting this character include..." feature
+These scripts support the example glyph image montages, and the "fonts supporting this character include..." feature.

 To that end:
 * **font-codepoint-coverage** - figures out the range of characters within each font, using fontforge